wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    The playground environment is pre-loaded with Source-to-Image (S2I) builders for Java (Wildfly), Javascript (Node.JS), Perl, PHP, Python and Ruby.
 Templates are also available for MariaDB, MongoDB, MySQL, PostgreSQL and Redis.

-1. See 3 preview exam questions (with answer explained) after signing up at <a target="_blank" href="https://killer.sh/">https://killer.sh</a> (Killer Shell's) CKA/CKAD Simulator</a> provides close replica of the CKAD exam browser terminal with 20 CKAD and 25 CKA questions, at 29.99€ for two sessions.
+1. See 3 preview exam questions (with answer explained) after signing up at <a target="_blank" href="https://killer.sh/">https://killer.sh</a> (Killer Shell's) CKA/CKAD Simulator</a> provides close replica of the CKAD exam browser terminal with 20 CKAD and 25 CKA questions, at 29.99€ for two sessions (before 10% discount).
 Each session includes 36 hours of access to a cluster environment.
 They recommend you start the first session when you’re at the beginning of your CKA or CKAD journey.

 ### Day before exam